isomerpages/moe-nanchiauhigh/_our-student-development/Student Management.md

 **4\.
 PERSONAL BELONGINGS**

-4.1        Electronic gadgets of an entertainment/gaming nature are strictly not allowed to be brought to school.
+4.1&nbsp; &nbsp; &nbsp; &nbsp; Electronic gadgets of an entertainment/gaming nature are strictly not allowed to be brought to school.

-4.2        Mobile phones are strongly discouraged to be brought to School.
+4.2&nbsp; &nbsp; &nbsp; &nbsp; Mobile phones are strongly discouraged to be brought to School.

-4.3        The use of mobile phone is strictly not allowed during curriculum time (including remedial lessons) unless permission is given by the teacher for teaching and learning purposes.
+4.3&nbsp; &nbsp; &nbsp; &nbsp; The use of mobile phone is strictly not allowed during curriculum time (including remedial lessons) unless permission is given by the teacher for teaching and learning purposes.
 Errant students may have their mobile phone confiscated for up to one term depending on the severity of the misuse.

-4.4        Security and safety of all personal belongings, including mobile phones, is the sole responsibility of the student who makes the decision to bring them to School.
+4.4&nbsp; &nbsp; &nbsp; &nbsp; Security and safety of all personal belongings, including mobile phones, is the sole responsibility of the student who makes the decision to bring them to School.

-4.5        All students are not allowed to have in their possession any weapon.
+4.5&nbsp; &nbsp; &nbsp; &nbsp; All students are not allowed to have in their possession any weapon.
 They are also not allowed to bring any weapon-like item(s) which is used or intended to be used to cause harm to others.

-4.6        Banned items will be confiscated and kept for up to one term or more by the school depending on the severity of the misuse.
+4.6&nbsp; &nbsp; &nbsp; &nbsp; Banned items will be confiscated and kept for up to one term or more by the school depending on the severity of the misuse.